savob/savobajic.ca/content/projects/academic/video.md

 ## Digit Preview

 To aid with the testing and operation of the digit recognition system I contributed a system to preview what the digit processing model was being provided.
 This was a up-scaled version of the compressed image overlaid over the live video feed in the top left corner if enabled, so we could see how well the digit looked and if any thresholds needed adjustment.
-The reason for upscaling was to make it more legible since 28 pixels is quite small even at VGA resolution.
+The reason for upscaling was to make it more legible since 28&nbsp;pixels is quite small even at VGA resolution.
 Given the way it looked, I referred to it as "picture in picture" or PIP for short.

 {{< fig src="/images/video-pip.png" caption="Demonstration of the preview working over a live video feed" >}}